Vaan5/piecewisecrf/caffe-tensorflow/README.md

 Run `convert.py` to convert an existing Caffe model to TensorFlow.

-Make sure you're using the latest Caffe format (see the notes section for more info).
+Make sure you're using the latest Caffe format.

 The output consists of two files:

 1. A data file (in NumPy's native format) containing the model's learned parameters.
+(This is used in piecewisecrf training)
 2. A Python class that constructs the model's graph.

 # Converting VGG16